 For example, you can create a product profile for labs to be unrestricted, so that anyone can use Adobe apps, even users without a school account.
 Additionally, you can create product profiles for other labs where access to the installed applications needs to be restricted to users with a school account.
 Also, you can restrict access to the applications installed in these labs based on the access policies defined on the corresponding product profiles.

-For details, see how to create and manage product profiles.
+For details, see how to manage shared device license profiles.

 Shared device configurations provide three options to control user access to apps: Access Policy, Egress IP addresses, Associated Machines.
 You can use a combination of these options to prevent unauthorized usage of the apps and protect your student accounts and the assets created by them.